 Representation may be either direct or indirect.
 Direct representation means that the representative acts in the name of and on behalf of another person, i.e. the applicant.
-Indirect representation means that the customs representative acts in his own name but on behalf of another person, i.e. the applicant.
-(Article 18(1) UCC)
+Indirect representation means that the customs representative acts in his own name but on behalf of another person, i.e. the applicant (Article 18(1) UCC).

 It should be noted that in case of direct representation, Box 3 "Customs representative" and the EORI number of the representative must be filled in.
 In case where the customs representative acts in his own name but on behalf of another person (indirect representation), Box 3 will remain empty.
-In fact, in this specific situation, the indirect representative is the applicant, as he applies for a BTI decision in his own name, and, consequently, becomes the holder of the decision.
+In fact, in this specific situation, the indirect representative is the applicant, as he applies for a BTI decision in his own name using his own EORI number, and, consequently, becomes the holder of the decision.
+The same applies for a non-EU established operator using an indirect representative in order to apply for a decision.